odinaka541/odinaka-portfolio/src/content/blitz/04-Dec-One.md

 i shouldn't have finished all that food. damn.

-now, where were we? the feature. ok. i need a pen, a book and
+now, where were we? the feature. ok. i need a pen and a book. got some system sketches to do.